eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 Before projects can be deployed on Kubernetes, specify an image push registry.
 This example uses Docker Hub:

 1\.
-Right-click your remote connection in the Codewind Explorer view, and select `Manage Image Registries`:
+Right-click your remote connection in the Codewind Explorer view and select `Manage Image Registries`:

 ![Docker Registry](./images/remoteeclipse/connectionSettings.png)